Heat exchanger maintenance tips

 Inspect the Heat Exchanger

-Visually inspect the heat exchanger for any cracks, holes, or signs of corrosion using a flashlight.
+Visually inspect the heat exchanger for any cracks, corrosion, or other damage.
+Look for changes in the color of the pilot light flame, which can indicate a problem.

 2. 2